+44(0)1628 820 515

 Full name of legal entity: HRR Solutions Ltd

-Name or title of data protection specialist: Bill Larke
+Name of responsible person Bill Larke

 Email address: firstname.lastname@example.org